zengin0201/AI_Debugger/README.md

 ### Step 3: Inject the debugger into your code (just 3 lines!)
 Now let's add the magic to your code.
 Open your Python file containing the LangChain agent.

-Here is a ready-to-use example of how to do it:
+Here is a ready-to-use example:

 ```python
 import asyncio